xmos/sw_usb_audio/doc/rst/prog_build_configs.rst

    Typically disabling a function should have no effect on QA.
 For example, disabling S/PDIF on a fully-tested configuration with it enabled should not affect its quality.

-`XMOS` aims to provide fully tested configurations for popular device configurations and common customer requirements.
+`XMOS` aims to provide fully tested configurations for popular device configurations and common customer requirements and use cases.

 .. note::